 You don't have to redo the whole thing, don't worry!
 You can simply use an addition, known as a codicil, to make small and simple ammendments to your existing Will (although you can only have five codicils in place before it is recommended you make a new Will).

-If you intent to be an organ donor, please let your next-of-kin know and do not rely on leaving this information in your Will.
+If you intend to be an organ donor, please let your next-of-kin know and do not rely on leaving this information in your Will.
 In almost every case, by the time your Will is read you will already have passed away and it will be too late to be an organ donor.

 Read about the history and mission of the Irish Kidney Association.